-Oasis Recovery Communities Runcorn treat depression as a common co occurring illness alongside addiction.
+Oasis Recovery Communities Runcorn treats depression as a common co-occurring illness alongside addiction.
 Depression is a clinical illness that has crippling effects on the sufferer.
 Much like any other illness, it requires the correct professional treatment to overcome.
 We treat both depression and addiction simultaneously; this is proven to be the most successful way of preventing a recurrence of either illness in the future.

 Depression is much more than just a feeling of sadness.
 To the sufferer, it can be debilitating, as it negatively impacts on all areas of their life.
 Overcoming Depression and addiction together usually takes a combination of medical and therapeutic treatment.
 At Oasis Recovery Communities Runcorn we are able to successfully treat depression and addiction, providing a long-term solution and recovery from both.